-sury purposes and/or in case of unfavourable market valent, meaning deposits with credit institutions, money s within the meaning of the investment restrictions set out Specific Risks Bonds, High Yield Bonds, Emerging Markets, ABS/MB derivative instruments, OTC Markets, China Interbank Bout details of general and specific risks can be found under " ond Market, Bond Connect, Sustainability Risks.
-Further Investment Adviser CRMC.
-CRMC may manage other funds and accounts we (collectively, "portfolios").
-The investment results of such related to the Fund specificities.
-Policies and procedures names, objectives and strategies are each treated fairly, n portfolios may vary depending on a number of factors have been designed to ensure that portfolios with similar Base Currency USD Valuation Date Each Business Day, other than days (as determined by th on which any market(s) representing a meaningful portion paragraph, the market to be considered is the market who is available on capitalgroup.com/international) n of the Fund's portfolio is closed.
-For the purpose of this Calculation method of the risk exposure Relative VaR approach using 45% Bloomberg US Corpor US Corporate Index, 15% JPMorgan EMBI Global Divers Index, 2% Bloomberg ABS Ex AAA Index as the appropr sified Index, 8% Bloomberg Non-Agency CMBS Ex AAA The Fund is actively managed.
-The Company has full subject to the relevant investment objective, guidelines objective.
-The use of the above indexes is in relation to the calculation holdings of the Fund (excluding derivatives) are likely to not bound by the components or weighting of the index not included in the index.
-The degree to which the Fund in the index will vary over time and its performance may be Further information on Relative VaR can be found in An methodology and information about the Fund's risk man Management Company. be components of the index, the Investment Adviser is when selecting investments and may invest in securities may resemble the composition and risk characteristics of meaningfully different.
-Inex 1, and further details on the application of the VaR Expected level of leverage 300% The Fund's level of leverage is expected to be 300% of the notionals, not taking into account any netting of the cin place at any time.
-Under certain circumstances (e.g. leverage may increase from time to time to higher levels.
-The Fund's expected level of leverage is not a regulator the actual leverage is higher or lower than the disclosed of the second seco derivatives and hedging arrangements that the Fund has very low market volatility), the actual Fund's level of y limit on the Fund and there may be no action whether Hedged Equivalent Classes The Fund will aim at hedging, with a reasonable margin the underlying current exposure of the portfolio to USI designation.
-It is expected that the resulting effective hed the hedged share class) will typically be in the range of Classes can be found online on the Management Compa lge ratio (i.e. the percentage exposure in the currency of f 80% to 100%.The list of available Hedged Equivalent Cut-Off Time 1:00pm Luxembourg time on every Valuation Date Fiscal year-end 31 December in each year Fees and charges 1 Until 31 December 2024: Fund Administration Fee 2 0.15% maximum Depositary and Custody Fees 3 0.04% maximum From 1 January 2025: Annual Administration Charge 4 0.25% maximum
+conditions, the Fund may also invest in cas for treasury purposes and/or in case of unfavourable market sh equivalent, meaning deposits with credit institutions, money et funds within the meaning of the investment restrictions set out Specific Risks BS/MBS, distressed securities, contingent convertible bonds, bank Bond Market, Bond Connect, Sustainability Risks.
+Further under "Risk Warnings" section and in Annex 1.
+Investment Adviser (collectively, "portfolios").
+The investment results related to the Fund specificities.
+Policies and proce ounts with similar names, investment objectives and strategies of such portfolios may vary depending on a number of factors edures have been designed to ensure that portfolios with similar I fairly, including the allocation of securities transactions.
+Base Currency USD Valuation Date on which any market(s) representing a meaningful ed by the Board or the Management Company at their discretion) I portion of the Fund's portfolio is closed.
+For the purpose of this ket where the relevant instrument is traded.
+(A list of such dates Calculation method of the risk exposure US Corporate Index, 15% JPMorgan EMBI Globa Index, 2% Bloomberg ABS Ex AAA Index as the a The Fund is actively managed.
+The Company he subject to the relevant investment objective, guid objective.
+The use of the above indexes is in relation to the holdings of the Fund (excluding derivatives) are I not bound by the components or weighting of the not included in the index.
+The degree to which the the index will vary over time and its performance r Further information on Relative VaR can be found as full discretion over the composition of the Fund's portfolio, lelines and restrictions, which do not provide for index-tracking ne calculation of the Relative VaR.
+Though the majority of the ikely to be components of the index, the Investment Adviser is index when selecting investments and may invest in securities Fund may resemble the composition and risk characteristics of Expected level of leverage the notionals, not taking into account any netting of in place at any time.
+Under certain circumstanc leverage may increase from time to time to higher gulatory limit on the Fund and there may be no action whether Hedged Equivalent Classes the underlying current exposure of the portfolio designation.
+It is expected that the resulting effect the hedged share class) will typically be in the ra nargin of tolerance, its total net assets from USD (regardless of to USD) into the currency referred to in the relevant Class's tive hedge ratio (i.e. the percentage exposure in the currency of ange of 80% to 100%.The list of available Hedged Equivalent Company's webpage at capitalgroup.com/international Cut-Off Time 1:00pm Luxembourg time on every Valuation Date 9 Fiscal year-end 31 December in each year Fees and charges Until 31 December 2024: Fund Administration Fee 0.15% maximum Depositary and Custody Fees 0.04% maximum From 1 January 2025: Annual Administration Charge 0.25% maximum v